 The Package Is Delivered Late

-The delivery might not even be that late.
+The delivery might not be that late.
 It could arrive the next day.
 This isn’t always a problem, and the customer might not mind.
-However, If the customer paid for fast shipping, you might need to smooth that over with them.
+But if the customer paid for fast shipping, you might need to smooth any issues over with them.

 The Package Is Returned